 The pointer to conf identifies an instance of an atm_conf_t structure.
-The desired configuration values must be in the atm_conf_t structure, as described in Table 5-12.
+The desired configuration values must be in the atm_conf_t structure, as described in Table 5-12 (when the hardware is the IRIS ATMOC3c HIO Mezzanine board) or Table 5-13 (when the hardware is the IRIS ATM-OC3c 4Port XIO board).